building and using the first Fraunhofer ISE out-of-plane gonio-photometer

 pg1/ideal.mini.jpg pg1/real.mini.jpg

 To handle this, a CCD camera (compact head and separate electronics) for near-field photometry had been added to the gonio-photometer already in 1990.
 In image below, the camera head and optics are mounted on the left side of the gear disc, with the camera electronics in an extra housing.
-However, the overall dynamic range, with video and frame-grabber, turned out to be considerably lower (1:40) than the data-sheet for the Thompson-CCD specified (1:5000).
+The image of the desk shows the monitor on top of a power supply.
+Later a frame-grabber card was installed in the VME bus to get a digital image.
+However, the overall dynamic range, with video and frame-grabber, turned out to be considerably lower (1:40) than the data-sheet of the Thompson CCD chip had specified (1:5000).

 pg1/combined.screen.mini.jpg

-To handle this, a numerical model for the BRTF and the near field situation was implemented and its parameters fitted.
+To handle this, a numerical model for the BSDF and the near field situation was implemented and its parameters fitted.
 The Levenberg-Marquardt fit included summing up the distributions from the patches.
-Results had been quite reasonably, taken that the model for the cone shaped BRTF had been relatively simple.
+Results had been quite reasonably, taken that the model for the cone shaped BSDF had been relatively simple.

-Results below include the original plots (HP-GL generated by Disspla), de-dusted, annotated and converted to SVG format for web use.
+Results below include the original 1989 plots (HP-GL generated by the plot program "Disspla"), de-dusted, annotated and converted to SVG format in 2011 for web use.

 pg1/model.mini.jpg pg1/wsmodel.png pg1/wsfit2.png